technocrat/victor-hugo/content/post/2018-08-31-the-unbearable-lightness-of-coloring-maps.md

 Besides, although few people suffer from blue-light color blindness, it can be difficult to make fine distinctions among shades of blue.

-Here is a filtered version of the original that *addresses* but doesn't not represent a *good* approach to the problem, for which I'd need the underlying data.
+Here is a filtered version of the original that *addresses* but does not represent a *good* approach to the problem, for which I'd need the underlying data.

 <img src="https://s3-us-west-2.amazonaws.com/tuva/Divergent.png" alt="Alternative colors" style="width:800px;"/>